 E-biking is a popular and eco-friendly way of transportation in Florida.
 Many resources and organizations support e-biking in Florida, such as:

-- The Florida Bicycle Association1, a non-profit organization that advocates for good public policy, educates cyclists and drivers on safe practices and assists communities in becoming more bike-friendly.
+- The Florida Bicycle Association1, a non-profit organization that advocates for sound public policy, educates cyclists and drivers on safe practices, and assists communities in becoming more bike-friendly.

 - House Bill 9712, a new law that regulates e-bike usage on the roads and legally groups them as electric helper motor bicycles that cannot exceed 20mph on level ground.